amarula/wiki-amarula/articles/ai/chatgpt-o1-preview-model-tested.rst

-improved its reasoning abilities, allowing it to solve more complex problems in a versatile manner. - On the other hand, applying the same approach in certain cases, rather than relying on a straightforward and reliable Python code, results in buggy and imprecise solutions.
+improved its reasoning abilities, allowing it to solve more complex problems in a versatile manner. - On the other hand, applying the same approach in certain cases, rather than relying on a straightforward and reliable Python code, results in imprecise or sometimes hallucinated solutions.

 Written by Patrizio Gelosi
 --------------------------